 7th Annual UCF Workshop and Annual Meeting 2021 (Nov.
 30-Dec.
 2, 2021)

-The UCF annual meeting will covers multiple topics around the consortium’s growing projects, such as (but not limited to):
+The UCF annual meeting will cover multiple topics around the consortium’s growing projects, such as (but not limited to):

 - Unified Communication X (UCX), UCX-Py, UCX-Jave, UCX-Go

 - RDMA user-space and kernel subsystem

 - Data Processing Units (DPUs) / SmartNIC APIs

 - Programming Models on top of UCF stack

 - Open MPI, MPICH, OpenSHMEM, Julia, UPC, OpenMP remote offload